TheArkive/ahk-pi/README.md

 If you want to install for "All Users" (which affects the entire system) then you must run this program as admin.
 You can do this by right-clicking on the Launcher EXE (`AHK_Portable_Installer.exe`) and selecting "Run as administrator".

-If you want to completely disable UAC on Win 7+ you need to disable Admin Approval Mode.
+If you want to completely disable UAC on Win 7+ you need to disable Admin Approval Mode as well.
 Note that this will have the effect of launching ALL scripts (and all programs on your system for that matter) as admin.
 And all scripts will have UI access as well.
 At this time, UI Access is not possible with AHK Portable Installer when UAC/Admin Approval Mode is enabled.

-Below is the registry key modifications needed to disable UAC and Admin Approval Mode in one registry key.
+Below is the registry key modifications needed to disable UAC and Admin Approval Mode in one registry key, but first open the User Account Control window and pull the slider all the way down.
+Then merge the below registry setting.

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System]